Engaging with Stakeholders

 How do we engage?

-- Quarterly business reviews and regular informal discussions with our key suppliers through our Group Procurement team, who are responsible for arranging and negotiating Group framework agreements and service level agreements to ensure our suppliers are compliant to standard terms.
+Quarterly business reviews and regular informal discussions with our key suppliers through our Group Procurement team, which is responsible for arranging and negotiating Group framework agreements and service-level agreements to ensure our suppliers understand and comply with our standard terms.

-- Our ‘Toolbox Talks’ ensure our subcontractors understand and adhere to the health and safety standards required on our sites.
+Our ‘Toolbox Talks’ help to ensure that our subcontractors understand and adhere to the health and safety standards required on our sites.

-- We are partners to the Supply Chain Sustainability School which encourages engagement across the supply chain.
+We are partners to the Supply Chain Sustainability School, which encourages and enables engagement across the supply chain.

 What did they tell us?